Updated 2026-06-05

 No. This is a local-deployment guide and should live under /guides.
 News pages are for dated updates; this page should be maintained as the deployment playbook evolves.

-DeepSeek V4 Flash local deployment on Mac is now a credible community workflow, but the deployment target is still experimental: quantization, runtime support, memory size, and context length decide whether it is useful.
-Use the Mac route for local validation and private experiments; use the hosted API when the workload needs production reliability.
+DeepSeek V4 Flash local deployment on Mac is now a credible community workflow, but it should be taught as a careful tutorial rather than a magic install command.
+Download the right file, build the right runtime, start with short context, save logs, validate behavior, and only then decide whether the Mac setup is useful.
+Use the hosted API when the workload needs production reliability.

 Related model comparisons